We've independently reviewed this article to make sure it's as accurate as we can make it.

 How To Maintain Your Dishwasher To Prevent Standing Water

-One way you can help your dishwasher out is by just washing away as many food particles as possible before throwing your dishes into it.
+I recommend washing away as many food particles as possible before throwing your dishes into your dishwasher.

 The less food debris that has to go through the dishwasher parts, the fewer issues and clogs you’ll have over time.

-Take apart the dishwasher pieces mentioned in this article and give them a little love and care.
-Run some hot water through your hoses, filters, and drain baskets.
+Take apart your dishwasher’s filter and spray arms and give them some love and care.
 Take apart the air gap and clean it thoroughly, as well as your drain pump.

 In my experience, soaking your dishwasher’s components in vinegar overnight can help break down any stubborn stains and debris.